 First published in 1934, the Journal of the British Interplanetary Society (JBIS) was the first to describe many aspects of space travel which are now commonplace.

 After over 70 years of publication, JBIS is still concerned with originating and encouraging forward-looking ideas on how space exploration should develop.
-It is on the science citation index and is one of the highest rated astronautics journals in the world.
+It is one of the highest rated astronautics journals in the world.

 JBIS is published monthly, and contains refereed academic papers from all over the world on all aspects of astronautics.
 This wide brief includes space science, space technology, spacecraft and space mission design, and humanities studies such as the philosophy of space flight.